Chris-al-lynch/RobotProject/simulator/README.md

 This component was going to be one of the last ones I worked on.
 However, I have a coding interview in C++ coming up and need some C++ practice.
 So, I'm going to do some work on it now.

 I have written a TCP server which receives messages from a client (yet to be written), processes the message, and returns a response back to the sender.
+I wrote a test client that sends a test message receives the response and validates that the response is correct.
 I will describe each of the classes used to develop this code.
-Keep in mind that there is no client yet, which means this code has not been tested yet.
-I still need to go through and comment the code, write a test client, and test everything.
-Eventually, the client will be written in Java as the interface component.
-That will be done after I finish with this component and verify everything is working.
+I still need to go through and comment the code.
+However, that will have to be done later.
+I have a Java coding interview coming up soon, and I need to practice Java.
+It's been awhile.

 utilities:

 Exceptions.cpp contains multiple exception classes.
 I like to create my own exceptions so it is easier to see which component failed.

 Logger - I always create a Logger class for most big projects.
 It makes it easier to change how things are logged.
 Right now, everything is going to standard out.
 If later I want to send things to a file or both to a file and standard out, I only have to change it in the Logger class.

+utils.[h|cpp] - General utilities will go here.
+Currently there is a function to convert an integer/short/long to an hex string.

 server: